Church Growth

 Create a Church App with Push Notifications

 A church app gives members a direct channel to receive sermon notes, event reminders, prayer requests, and pastoral messages on their phones.
-Push notifications have dramatically higher open rates than email — and a well-designed church app becomes a daily touchpoint that keeps members connected to the church's life between Sundays.
+Push notifications have dramatically higher open rates than email.

 How to Prioritize: A Framework for Any Church Size

 Forty-seven ideas is a lot.
-The temptation is to try everything at once and end up doing nothing well.
 The most effective approach is to choose 3–5 ideas that match your church's current capacity and commit to implementing them with excellence before adding more.

 The Implementation Rule